• Students

 • Federal Work-Study (FWS): You must stop working the day you withdraw, and will be paid only for the hours worked up to your official withdrawal date.

-• Federal Direct Loans and Perkins Loans: If you drop below 6 credits you will go into immediate repayment unless you have not used up your grace period.
+• Federal Direct Loans: If you drop below 6 credits you will go into immediate repayment unless you have not used up your grace period.
 An exit interview is required.
 If you were awarded a Direct Loan you must conduct an Exit Interview.

 View Return of Federal Aid Policy